LANDING ZONES

 • The pilot is then to make an application to the NEVHGC committee so that the NEVHGC committee can resolve whether or not to reinstate flying privileges.

-For the complete Land Owner Policy, please access this document here.
+For the complete Land Owner Policy, please access this document [CURRENTLY BEING UPDATED].

-Whether you end up landing in a No Landing Zone, or simply encounter an unfriendly landowner in another zone, please consider the following guidelines:
+However, if you encounter an unfriendly landowner, please consider the following guidelines:

 • If confronted by the landowner, remain calm, apologise immediately for the intrusion, thank them for the safe landing, ask for the best exit route, pack up immediately (or bundle up if it’s not a long walk) and leave.